jramos/cgminer_manager/README.md

 # CgminerManager

 A web manager for cgminer instances written in Ruby on Rails.
+It allows for remote management and monitoring of a multiple cgminer instances.

 ## Requirements